-For several agents (e.g., aflatoxins, 4-aminobiphenyl, bis(chloromethyl)ether, diethyl-stilboestrol, melphalan, 8-methoxypsoralen (methoxsalen) plus ultraviolet radiation, mustard gas and vinyl chloride), evidence of carcinogenicity in experimental animals preceded evidence obtained from epidemiological studies or case reports.
-Information compiled from the first 41 volumes of the LARC Monographs (Wilbourn et al., 1986) shows that, of the 44 agents and mixtures for which there is sufficient or limited evidence of carcinogenicity to humans (see p.
-32), all 37 that have been tested adequately produce cancer in at least one animal species.
+All known human carcinogens that have been studied adequately in experimental animals have produced positive results in one or more animal species (Wilbourn et al., 1986; Tomatis et al., 1989).
+For several agents (aflatoxins, 4-aminobiphenyl, azathioprine, betel quid with tobacco, BCME and CMME (technical grade), chlorambucil, chlornaphazine, ciclosporin, coal-tar pitches, coal-tars, combined oral contraceptives, cyclophosphamide, diethylstilboestrol, melphalan, 8-methoxypsoralen plus UVA, mustard gas, myleran, 2-naphthylamine, nonsteroidal oestrogens, oestrogen replacement therapy/steroidal oestrogens, solar radiation, thiotepa and vinyl chloride), carcinogenicity in experimental animals was established or highly suspected before epidemiological studies confirmed the carcinogenicity in humans (Vainio et al., 1993).
 Although this association cannot establish that all agents and mixtures that cause cancer in experimental animals also cause cancer in humans, nevertheless, in the absence of adequate data on humans, it is biologically plausible and prudent to regard agents and mixtures for which there is sufficient evidence (see p.
-33) of carcinogenicity in experimental animals as if they presented a carcinogenic risk to humans.
-The possibility that a given agent may cause cancer through a species-specific mechanism which does not operate in humans (see p.
-34) should also be taken into consideration.
+27) of carcinogenicity in experimental animals as if they presented a carcinogenic risk to humans.
+The possibility that a given agent may cause cancer through a species-specific mechanism which does not operate in humans, see p.
+28, should also be taken into consideration.